 Also, be sure to take good care of any speakers you might be replacing.
 You could still use them somewhere down the line, or even sell them off in order to fund even more guitar equipment!

-Between the fantastic products from Jensen, Celestion, and Eminence, you will undoubtedly be able to give any old practice amp a nice upgrade with significantly improved sound.
+Between the fantastic products from Jensen, Celestion, and Eminence, you will definitely be able to give any old practice amp a nice upgrade with significantly improved sound.
 They should pair great with a lot of empty cabs as well.
 In the end, you’ll have yourself an amp that will definitely get the job done for casual practice and smaller scale recording projects alike.